Estimating the Existing Housing Shortage

 Conversion to seasonal use

-Another element of the target rate relates not to demand, but to supply.
-As noted above, EOHLC estimates that the Cape and Islands and Western Mass collectively lost about 9,600 year-round homes to seasonal conversions during the past decade.
+Another element of housing need relates not to demand, but to supply.
+As noted in the Needs Assessment section on seasonal housing conversion, EOHLC estimates that the Cape and Islands and Western Mass collectively lost about 9,600 year-round homes to seasonal conversions during the past decade.
 Preserving these homes from conversion or producing enough homes to compensate for their loss is essential to ensuring adequate supply in those regions.
+Recognizing that there are currently few policy mechanisms for prohibiting or discouraging seasonal conversion, EOHLC identified a need to produce an additional 9,590 homes in order to compensate for the anticipated seasonal conversion.

 Summary

-In total, approximately 115,600 homes are needed over the next ten years just to solve our existing shortage.
+In total, approximately 115,600 homes are needed over the next ten years just to solve our existing and growing shortage of housing.
 This figure doesn’t even account for the shifting housing needs of a growing and aging population.

 Help Us Improve Mass.gov with your feedback